ProlificsPanther/DockerPanther/README.md

 For more information on Panther components, please visit https://www.prolifics.com/jampanther-tools

 # What is Docker?
-Docker is a tool designed to make it easier to create, deploy, and run application using containers.
-Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
+Docker is an open platform that makes it easier to create, deploy, and run applications.
+Applications run in containers and contain everything needed to run the application, so you do not need to rely on what is currently installed on the host.

 [Benefits of Panther Docker application(video)](https://www.youtube.com/watch?v=VLib1p-3i5Q&list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf&index=16)

 [Panther Docker Use Cases(video)](https://www.youtube.com/watch?v=Vfik6KLelbQ&list=PLqs5lOxsEMidwKXCOec5d_f6UXsZtuYhf&index=14)

 # What this repository contains
-This repository contains one branch; docker-panther-trial.
-The docker-panther-trial consist of a sample dockerfile to dockerize sample limited file Panther trial edition.
-This limited file trial edition of docker-panther image to run a panther inside docker container to run panther in motif and character mode.
-Also to run a web application of panther.
+This repository contains one branch; docker-panther-trial which consists of a sample dockerfile from which you can run Panther Motif, Panther Character Mode or Panther Web inside a Docker Container.
+These docker instances of Panther are limited and do not contain all Panther features.
+You may request a 45 day license file from support@prolifics.com.

+# What this repository contains
 ![](BranchInfo.PNG)

 # Panther with Docker